gabizuquim/Amazon_INat/README.md

 # Amazon_INat
-Amazon limits designed to be used in INat platform
+ShapeFile of the Amazon basin to be used in INat platform Adapted from in Quesada et al 2011, Moulatlet (https://github.com/gamamo/AmazonBasinLimits) and Eva & Huber 2005